MEET THE TEAM

 Sarah is originally from Maine.
 She has a BA in Religion with a minor in Gender Studies from Mount Holyoke College and a Masters of Special Education from George Mason University.
 She taught high school Special Education and English inclusion for three years before moving to Minneapolis to canoe the entire Mississippi River.

 She lives in South Minneapolis with her wife and their dog.

-Emily (pronouns: she/her) grew in a small town on the White Earth Indian Reservation in northern Minnesota where her passion for building positive connections began.
+Emily (pronouns: she/her) grew up in a small town on the White Earth Indian Reservation in northern Minnesota.
+This is where her passion for building positive connections began.
 Emily is Anishinaabe and proud of the beautiful culture that helped weave the fabric of her life.
 For more than a decade she has been dedicated to working with students within the public school setting in both Special Education and Behavior Intervention.
 One of her greatest accomplishments was the opportunity to be part of the day-to-day for kids.
 Seeing the reassurance in student's eyes when she would greet them at the door each day spoke to her genuine advocacy for students for which she is most proud of.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 Emily is truly ecstatic to be joining MENTOR Minnesota as Program Director.
 She looks forward to her roles in leading and supporting programmatic opportunities, building strong community partnerships, and facilitating valuable contributions through a lens of authenticity and transparency.

 Program Coordinator VISTA